stephbuon/hansard-speakers/README.md

 (intro to the problem)
 the 19th-century British Parliamentary debates (also known as Hansard)

 Pre-processing the Hansard data for text mining is done in two major phases:
-  1) Phase I: Scraping and transforming the Hansard data, stored in raw XML files via UK Parliament, into a TSV file for accessible text mining.
-For code that imports and corrects the XML files, see [Bulk Import and Cleaning of Hansard XML Data](https://github.com/stephbuon/import_hansard_data).
+  1) During phase I we scrape and correct the Hansard data provided by UK Parliament as raw XML files.
+We then export the corrected data as a TSV file for accessible text mining.
+For code the applies to phase I, see [Bulk Import and Cleaning of Hansard XML Data](https://github.com/stephbuon/import_hansard_data).
-  2) Phase II: Disambiguating Parliamentary speakers.
+  5) Phase II disambiguates the Parliamentary speakers. (enter).

 This respository serves to a) document the problems associated with speaker name disambiguation, and b) provide our disambiguation pipeline.
-The data we collected to match with and replace speaker names can be downloaded here:
+We also collected (data) to match with and replace speaker names, which will be addresssed in greater detail below.
+The data we used (enter) can be downloaded here:

-our data used to match with and replace speaker names can be downloaded here:
+### Issues

 The algorithm works by (describe pipeline):